March 13, 2026

 Drone Preflight Checklist: The Complete Pre-Flight Inspection Guide

-A structured preflight checklist is the single most effective tool for preventing drone incidents, failed missions, and wasted flight time.
+A structured drone preflight checklist is the single most effective tool for preventing drone incidents, failed missions, and wasted flight time.
 Whether you are flying a mapping mission for a construction survey or documenting an accident scene for law enforcement, every flight starts with the same disciplined walk-through.
+This guide covers exactly what to check, in what order, and why each step matters under FAA Part 107.

 Drone pilot performing preflight inspection before mapping mission